 4. Developmental Factors:

-In some cases, a newborn’s eyes may not open as much due to developmental factors.
+Sometimes, a newborn’s eyes may not open as much due to developmental factors.
 Premature infants, for example, may have slightly delayed eye development compared to full-term babies.

-Here is an expansion on the subheading “Is it normal for newborn to not open eyes?” with bolding and highlighting:
+Here is an expansion on the subheading “Is it normal for a newborn to not open eyes?” with bolding and highlighting:

 Is it Normal for Newborns to Not Open Their Eyes?